Looking for the Best Flagship Smartphones in Nepal? Check out our curated list here.

 And that monster of a camera module is exactly what’s so special about this guy.
 You now get a slightly upgraded telephoto camera, a slightly upgraded main camera… for perhaps the most versatile point-and-shoot experience on a smartphone.
 The images out of that new 200MP HP9 sensor with 3.5x optical zoom on the X300 Pro are just so freaking good.
 With excellent details, excellent colors, nice bokeh, and equally impressive edge detection.

-Its upgraded 50MP LYT-828 main camera is just as impressive, although I’m a little disappointed that Vivo went with the same JN1 sensor for ultrawide shots here.
+Its upgraded 50MP LYT-828 main camera is just as magnificent, although I’m a little disappointed that Vivo went with the same JN1 sensor for ultrawide shots here.
 I say “disappointed” because the China-exclusive Vivo X200 Ultra (review) we tested had one of the best ultrawide cameras.
 And I was hoping that would trickle down to the Pro model this time.

 Other than this, the Vivo X300 Pro gets a massive performance bump too.
 Not just because of MediaTek’s new Dimensity 9500 chip, but also because of the OriginOS 6 platform built on top of Android 16.
-Yes, the days of Funtouch OS are finally over—and the visual upgrade + UX improvements OriginOS 6 has are truly impressive.
+Yes, the days of Funtouch OS are finally over—and the visual upgrade + UX improvements OriginOS 6 has are truly spectacular.
 The X300 Pro’s battery gets a nice upgrade to a 6,510 mAh unit as well, although it’s not as huge a leap as what we’ve seen from other Chinese phonemakers like Xiaomi and OnePlus.

 Vivo X300 Pro Specifications: